6 urban legends about Wright-Patterson Air Force Base

 Locals around Wright-Patterson Air Force Base may tell you about all the alien bodies, ghosts, and secret tunnels the Air Force hides there.

-Wright-Patterson Air Force Base — affectionately called "Wright-Patt" for short — is located just outside of Dayton, Ohio.
+Wright-Patterson Air Force Base—affectionately known as “Wright-Patt”—is located just outside of Dayton, Ohio, home of America’s largest unacknowledged concentration of dive bars and greasy spoons.
 If you ask the locals or the airmen stationed there, they will tell you about the Air Force Museum, the Oregon District, and maybe even the Dayton Dragons baseball team.

 But if you get a couple of beers in them or earn their trust by shouting “O-H,” the locals may even tell you about all the alien bodies, ghosts, and secret tunnels the Air Force hides there.